nooodles-ahh/2013-map-compile-tools/README.md

 - [ ] `-extrapasses`, lets you scale how many extra passes you want your map to go through, default is 4, differences above this value are extremely minimal _so I might not implement it_
 - [ ] Any prop with `$staticprop` can now be a lit static prop (IE physics props)
 - [ ] Single-line comments can now be placed in .rad files.
-- [ ] Corrected issues related to luxel placement on displacement surfaces, luxels will now be correctly placed, resulting in higher quality lightmaps (with no extra cost)
+- [ ] Corrected issues related to luxel placement on displacement surfaces, luxels will now be correctly placed, resulting in higher quality lightmaps (with no extra cost) _This is probably what causes bizzare displacement lighting issues_
 - [x] Enabled supersampling capabilities for displacement surfaces, further increases lightmap quality, you may experience a very slightly longer compile time
 - [x] Defaults to `.dx90` VTX files when loading models now
 - [ ] `-worldtextureshadows`, allows world polys to cast texture shadows